nirajkale/pynetwork/README.md

     client1.ping('Hello there..')
     #Once you are done, you can either close the dedicated handler for your client of the gateway itself.
     client1.close_handler() #/ or client1.close_gateway() at which the gw.start(blocking = True) will stop blocking

+    #or with version 2.2.1 & above you can also use with keyword
+    with controller.get_client() as client1:
+      client1.ping('Hello there..')
+      #once done, your exit from 'with' block closes handler (gateway remains open)
   ```
   #### Handler <--> Client